davindicode/cosyne-2023-generative-models/README.md

 ## Example notebooks

-We provide three example notebook which implements and discusses a range of generative models commonly used in neuroscience.
+We provide three example notebooks which implement and discuss a range of generative models commonly used in neuroscience.

 *1. Regression*\
 This notebook considers methods used for regression - the case where we have both some observations and set of regressors that we think can predict our observations.
-We start from the simple case of linear regression and reformulate it as a Bayesian method which can be generalized to the more complicated but powerful *Gaussian process* regression (see https://www.youtube.com/watch?v=cQAPIlMeL_g for a more thorough overview of the use of Gaussian processes in systems neuroscience).
+We start from the simple case of linear regression and reformulate it as a Bayesian method, which can be generalized to the more complicated but powerful *Gaussian process* regression (see https://www.youtube.com/watch?v=cQAPIlMeL_g for a more thorough overview of the use of Gaussian processes in systems neuroscience).

 *2. Latent variable models (lvms)*\
 Having treated the case of regression, we then move on to latent variable models.
 This *unsupervised learning* setting generalizes regression to the case where we do now know the regressors but instead have to *infer* them from the data.
 This inference process is often complicated, which calls for simplifying assumptions such as Gaussianity or linearity.
-In this notebook, we consider both linear and non-linear method and look at the importance of such modelling choices for analysing high-dimensional data.
+In this notebook, we consider both linear and non-linear method and look at the importance of such modelling choices when analysing high-dimensional data.

 *3. Discrete state spaces*\
 In both of the above cases, we worked with *continuous* state spaces.